HrisJilova/AzureML/HowToDeployAutoamtedMLmodelToBatchEndpoint/README.md

 ![Environment](Images/DataAsset.png)

 Click 'Next' and in 'Choose a file' click Upload file : **'MyDataForScoring.csv'** .
-(My data is located on my hard drive and I'll select From Local files to upload it).
+(My data is located on my hard drive, and I'll select From Local files to upload it).
 Click 'Next' and 'Create'.

 Go to **'Endpoints'** and select **'Batch endpoints'**  and click over **'MyBatchEndpoint'**.
 Then click on **'Jobs'** and **'Create job'**.